I've been sculpting horses since I was a child, creating my own horse models because

 I do occasionally take a sculpture commission.
 A mini scale sculpture- approximately 3"

-tall- runs $750.
+tall- runs about $750 depending upon pose and complexity.
 Larger pieces are also available.

 If you have a special horse you'd like to see immortalized in sculpture, just